Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Ghost Thread.md

 #### A:

+First we need to open the .exe with IDA.

 ### Q2: Which Win32 API was used to take snapshots of all processes and threads on the system?

 #### A: